Roll20/roll20-character-sheets/Burning Wheel/readme.md

 * The 'Magic' tab can be used to put your all spells and songs in, but all of the title fields are re-namable so additional homebrew / codex content could be put here also.
 All stats and attribute can also be taxed from this tab.
 * The 'Journal' tab can be used to track old beliefs and instinct, as well as trait votes, and other campaign notes and miscellany.
 * The 'Rogues' tab can be used for tracking PC bodyguards and animal companions, multiple NPCs within an organization, or simple creature stat-blocks as presented in BWG pp 565-571.
+* A 'Die of Fate' button on multiple tabs that simply rolls a d6 and nicely displays the result.

 ### Notes
 For the best user experience we recommend that you install the two open-license fonts [Crimson Pro](https://fonts.google.com/specimen/Crimson+Pro) and [Open Sans](https://fonts.google.com/specimen/Open+Sans).